The Color of New Wine: flash fiction by cam

 I lunge but too late.
 Martin’s hand seems to burst into flame.
 He stumbles backward out of my reach, but something buried under the loose hay trips him, and he falls onto his back.
-The fire launches into a slow arch, landing in the perfect tinder of dry hay.
+The flaming matchbook launches into a slow arch, landing in the perfect tinder of dry hay.
 The flashlight skids across wood planks and bounces down the stairway.
 The only light remaining is coming from flames that are quickly eating through the dry, loose hay on their way across the loft to my brother and me.

 The Color of New Wine....

 In the darkness, I hear Martin laboring, fighting to draw a breath.
 Gurgling sounds accompany each attempt.
 I'm on my knees beside him, hands touching his shaking body.
 I feel hot blood and the cold, steel tine of a pitchfork.
 In the light of the growing fire, blood pumps from the wound as air bubbles from a punctured lung.

 I carry Martin down the narrow stairway and outside where I lay him on the ground.
 I put pressure on the wound, but in the light of a full moon, the snow lies in stark contrast to the expanding stain, the color of new wine.
 Inside the barn, the flames are burning out of control.